saucelabs/sauce-docs/docs/api-testing/vault.md

 ## Code Snippets Section

 All created or imported test component/code examples exist in the snippets section.
+A snippet can range from one line of code to an entire test.

 :::tip What is a Snippet?
 See [here](/api-testing/on-prem/reference/composer-snippets) for more details.
 :::

+When you save a snippet from the Composer, it will be saved in the **Vault** for that specific Project; you cannot save a snippet from the Composer to the **Company Vault**.

-Much like with variable scope, code snippets saved in the specific **Project Vault** are only available in that project.
+Much like with variable scope, code snippets saved in the specific **[Project] Vault** are only available in that project.
 Likewise, snippets saved in the **Company Vault** are available across all projects.

 A good use case for the snippets feature is an authentication flow; you don't need nor want to rewrite all authentication steps for every test.
 Instead, call the snippet that contains these authentication details.
 See [The Authentication Snippet example below for more details](#the-authentication-snippet).
 Another good example is integration testing, where you can reuse various tests to create one larger flow.